 For example, your son does not want to go to school by bus because his friends come to school by private vehicle.
 Therefore, he decided not going school till buying a private car.
 You offer him to gift a new personal car by next month to make him happy.
 You know very well that you will not be able to buy a new private car by next month.
 It is a ridiculous offer that is called a lowball/highball tactic.
 Later, you manage to persuade him to go to school by bus for six more months, but you will buy a motorbike for him after six months.

 For example, imagine that you want to buy a woody chair.
 Them negotiate with the seller, the set price is 100RM, you might think it is unacceptable price, so you say can I buy it in 20 RM, because it does not seem that high price, the seller might shock a while, after that the seller might say” 50RM, take it okay?”
 Finally, your goal has been achieved.

 Lowball/Highball Tactic in Negotiation Example-3

 For example, when my girlfriend (ELA) stopped talking to me because another girl likes my photos uploaded on Facebook.
 ELA is jealous of girls who like and comment on my Facebook photos.
 I offered him not to use Facebook anymore to continue our communication.
 She also knows that It is quite impossible to stop using Facebook.
 However, this tactic stimulates her to talk to me for bargaining.
-We argue for an hour to finally agreed that I will block the girl so that she cannot follow me on Facebook.
-Finally, I managed to think to her that blocking is so much better when in fact it is a bad idea to stop using Facebook due to the girl.
+We argue for an hour to finally agree that I would block the girl from following me on Facebook.
+Finally, I managed to think that blocking is so much better when it is a bad idea to stop using Facebook due to the girl.

 Bogey Tactic in Negotiation